 Learning basic business terms is pivotal to improving your business acumen.
 Fortunately, you don't need an MBA to master key business concepts.
 This primer will walk you through the basic business terms in easy-to-understand ways.

-Here are some of the basic business terms you should know.
-If some of these seem too easy for you, let us know in the comments what you’d like to learn more about.
+Here are some of the fundamental business terms you should know.
+If some of these seem too easy for you, let us know in the comments what you'd like to learn more about.

 This is the amount of money your customers or clients owe your business for goods or services you supply.
 This total value can give you a snapshot of the amount owed to your business at any given time.

 Accounts payable is a measure of how much you owe your creditors for goods or services supplied to you.

 "Assets" refers to your business' cumulative financial holdings.
 These are usually classified as current or fixed.
 Current, or short-term, assets include cash or inventory.
 Fixed, or long-term assets, include equipment or land.

 Liabilities are debts your business owes another person or entity.
 Like assets, you'll have to define liabilities as current or long-term.
 Current, or short-term, liabilities might include an expense payable to a supplier.
 Many business loans are long-term debts.

 Revenue refers to the income you get from a business activity in a given time.
 You can calculate earnings by multiplying the per-unit cost of goods or services by the number of units sold.

 Does your business incur expenditures for equipment, utilities or inventory?
 These are all examples of expenses‚ money you spend to operate your business.
 For the self-employed, legitimate business expenses are tax-deductible.

 Usually represented as a percentage, Owner's Equity refers to the owner's part of business assets.